 The goal of Academic Writing and Research Assistance is to provide a variety of academic and support services for student achievement and adjustment in graduate studies.
 Assistance is available free of charge to currently enrolled students requesting help.
-Assistance involves one-on-one support from qualified personnel who have been approved by the director and the faculty in a given subject area.
-Students can find the form for requesting writing or research assistance in the Graduate Student Center.
+Assistance involves one-on-one support from qualified personnel who have been approved by the Director and the faculty in a given subject area.
+The form for requesting writing or research assistance is in the Graduate Student Resource Center.